-What I noticed when I looked at my chart was that in the first 6 or 7 rolls, there was always at least one of the dice that was right.
+What I noticed when I looked at my chart was that in the first six or seven rolls, there was always at least one of the dice that was right.
 Most of the time, there were a lot of them right.
 Four times I rolled more than 10 of the 40 dice the same number!
-Usually, I got 30 of the dice to be the same number after 6 or 7 rolls.
+Usually, I got 30 of the dice to be the same number after six or seven rolls.
 Getting those last ten dice to be the same number was a lot harder.
 I learned that the fewer dice you have the harder it is to roll a number.

 I was right that it took 15 times of rolling the dice to get all of them the same number.
 I was surprised that it took more than 15 rolls on three of my trials.

 What I learned: I learned that at the end there are mostly 0s because you have fewer dice and it is harder to get the one you want.
 You can’t get the one you want so easily when there aren’t as many dice.
 What I liked about this experiment was rolling the dice and seeing the numbers.
 I also liked hearing the sound of the dice on the table!